jpcsp/jpcsp/ms0/JpcspTrace/README.txt

   - $: this flag is not a parameter type but indicates that the total free memory and maximum free memory have to be logged with the syscall.
 In combination with the '!' flag, the free memory before and after the syscall can be logged.
+  - >: this flag is not a parameter type but indicates that the stack usage of the function has to logged.
   All the parameter types are concatenated into one string, starting with the type of the first parameter ($a0).
 Unspecified parameter types default to "x".